adambard/learnxinyminutes-docs/forth.html.markdown

 \ Reading values at certain array indexes:
 0 cells mynumbers + ?    \ 64 ok
 1 cells mynumbers + ?    \ 9001 ok
-2 cells mynumbers + ?    \ 1337 ok

-\ Of course, you'll probably want to define your own words to manipulate arrays:
+\ We can simplify it by making a helper word for manipulating arrays:
-: ?mynumbers ( n -- n ) cells mynumbers + ; \ ok
+: arr ( n n -- n ) cells swap + ;
+mynumbers 2 arr ?    \ 1337 ok

+\ Which we can use for writing too:
-64 mynumbers 2 cells + !                    \ ok
+20 mynumbers 1 arr !    \ ok
-2 ?mynumbers ?                              \ 64 ok
+mynumbers 1 arr ?       \ 20 ok

 \ ------------------------------ The Return Stack ------------------------------